fzero/lhl-lectures/w3d3-ajax/README.md

 })
 ```

-A bonus is that the response from the server is automatically turned into JS objects and you don't have to manually convert the `responseBody` via `JSON.parse()``
+A bonus is that the response from the server is automatically turned into JS objects and you don't have to manually convert the `responseBody` via `JSON.parse()`.

 When dealing with AJAX requests there exists a min of 3 outcomes: